kodzimo/infra-project/README.md

 !!!
 Do not run yum update so syncing folder won't be corrupted

+* Repository https://github.com/kodzimo/getting-started.git must be forked into your own repo and cloned locally to have ability to make changes to it.

 * "vagrant up" command must be executed to enroll infrastructure

 ## Using Docker Compose